acid9991/InstrumententischAufbauVR/README.md

 3. Open Unity Hub, click **Add**, and select the project folder.
 4. Open the project.
 5. In the Project window, go to `Assets/Scenes` and open **MAIN**.
-6. Press Play (requires a VR headset connected) or build to an APK.
+6. Press Play (requires a VR headset connected).

-## Build
-A compiled `.apk` file for Oculus Quest is available in the **Releases** section of this repository.